-Talking Balenciaga and Tattoos with Gaspard Dal
+Talking Balenciaga, Tattoos and more with Gaspard Dal

 You know a Gaspard Dal fit when you see one.
 If not only for his dark take on the biggest trends in fashion and cocky poses, you probably recognise his tattoos which have been reposted everywhere.
 Iolo chats with him about his view on Instagram, his home country, fashion and his tattoos.